-Shalom Aunt Rita who waves a greeting from across the room
+You’re late shouts Aunt Rita who waves from across the room

-perfumed Aunt Fanny who bends over to embrace me — Uncle
+perfumed Aunt Fanny as she bends over to embrace me — Uncle

-my cousins are sitting on the floor watching
+Frieda all smiles and teeth and dark wig.
+The cousins are sitting on the floor

 breaths of gefilter fish & matzoh ball soup & kasha & roast